-Both values are integrated into your application layer and take part in the activation process.
-The SDK looks for these values and will not activate our main core if they do not exist or have expired.
+- The License Key is integrated into your application layer and takes part in the activation process.
+The SDK looks for this value and does not activate our main core if it does not exist or has expired.

-- Activation requires an Internet connection to validate a new device and to setup our SDK.
+- Activation requires an internet connection to validate a new device and to setup our SDK.

-Our SDK layer triggers an Internet connection, activates new devices, and syncs with the devices every 4 days.
+- Our SDK layer triggers an Internet connection, activates new devices, and syncs with the devices every 4 days.

-A one-time activation is performed for each new device.
+- A one-time activation is performed for each new device.
 All devices sync with the license service every 4 days.
 The synch keeps the devices aligned with our license service and your SDK features.

 Our SDK also periodically checks the expiration date of your contract expiration date.
 When the license expires, our SDK stops working with the devices.